 To study the impact of the three different types of rules on consistency improvement, we using the EntilmentBank dataset (dev partition).
 To do this, given the belief graph for a question, we mask out (separately, rather than cumulatively) each type of rule in turn when providing the graph to the MaxSAT solver.
 We then run the constraint solver and measure the resulting self-consistency of beliefs on the original graph.

 The results are shown in Table~\ref{Results-ablation-type} (the MC rule is the constraint that exactly one multiple-choice option should be chosen, Section~\ref{belief-graph-generation}).
-The results inidicate that all three types of rule contribute to the system's consistency improvements.
+The results indicate that all three types of rules contribute to the system's consistency improvements.